EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 THE INFLUENCE OF EARLY ATTACHMENT ON CHILDHOOD AND ADULT RELATIONSHIPS, INCLUDING THE ROLE OF AN INTERNAL WORKING MODEL

 Attachment theory is primarily a psychodynamic theory.
 For example, Bowlby observed that there was a direct link between the pathology of a Mother and disturbances in the child.
 Like many psychodynamic theories, attachment theory also has evolutionary principles.
-For example, Bowlby thought that the inability to form successful relationships would affect an individual’s life chances as they would be less likely to be able to reproduce, and even if they did, relationship difficulties would affect not only their survival but also the quality and health of any offspring they had.
+For example, Bowlby thought that the inability to form successful relationships would affect an individual’s life chances, as they would be less likely to reproduce, and even if they did, relationship difficulties would affect not only their survival but also the quality and health of any offspring they had.
 This is demonstrated by Bowlby’s belief that attachment experiences had long-lasting effects (the continuity hypothesis) that tended to persist across the lifespan.

 However, suppose the caregiver/parent rejects or ignores calls for comfort and attention and prohibits exploratory activity.
 In that case, the infant is more likely to construct an internal working model of himself as unworthy and ineffectual (John Bowlby, 1969).